drshahizan/software-engineering/materials/module4/drshahizan/p5-req-eng.md

 This table provides a summary of the actors involved in the system, the use cases they interact with, and the relationships between them.

+## Ethnography
+Ethnography is a research technique that involves observing and analyzing the social interactions, behaviors, and culture of individuals or groups within a specific context.
+It is often used in anthropology and sociology, but can also be applied in the field of software engineering for requirements elicitation.

+In the context of the Student Registration scenario in an academic course registration system, ethnography could involve observing the registration process in person, such as by shadowing a student as they navigate the system.
+This would allow the observer to gain a deeper understanding of the student's motivations, behaviors, and pain points in the registration process.
+The observer could also conduct interviews with students and other stakeholders to gather more information and insights.

+The benefits of using ethnography in requirements elicitation include gaining a more comprehensive understanding of the user's perspective, identifying potential issues or barriers that may not be apparent through other techniques, and generating new ideas for system features or improvements.

+However, there are also some limitations to using ethnography, such as the potential for observer bias and the time and resource-intensive nature of the technique.
+It may not be feasible or practical to conduct ethnographic research for all aspects of the requirements elicitation process, but it can be a valuable supplement to other techniques.

+Here are some examples based on the academic course registration system case study:

+1. User Stories:
+- As a student, I want to be able to search for courses based on my degree program and schedule, so that I can find courses that fit my needs.
+- As a student, I want to be able to add courses to my schedule and pay any necessary fees, so that I can register for courses for the upcoming semester.
+- As an administrator, I want to be able to view and manage course offerings, so that I can ensure that the courses are available and up-to-date.

+2. Use Cases:
+- Search Courses: This use case allows a student to search for courses based on their degree program and schedule.
+- Register for Courses: This use case allows a student to register for courses for the upcoming semester by adding them to their course schedule and paying any necessary fees.
+- Manage Course Offerings: This use case allows an administrator to view and manage the course offerings, including adding or removing courses and updating course information.

+3. Scenarios:
+- Student Registration: A student logs into the system and searches for available courses based on their degree program and schedule.
+Once they have identified the courses they want to take, the student adds them to their course schedule and pays any necessary fees.
+The system confirms the student's registration and provides them with a copy of their course schedule.
+- Course Management: An administrator logs into the system and views the current course offerings.
+They notice that a course is no longer available and remove it from the system.
+They also update the course information for another course to reflect changes in the curriculum.
+The system confirms the changes and updates the course offerings accordingly.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.